kyma-incubator/compass/components/provisioner/README.md

 # Provisioner

 The Runtime Provisioner is a Compass component responsible for provisioning, installing, and deprovisioning clusters with Kyma (Kyma Runtimes).

+> **NOTE:** Kyma installation is not implemented yet.

 For more details, see the Runtime Provisioner [documentation](https://github.com/kyma-incubator/compass/tree/master/docs/provisioner).

 ## Development